PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-08 12:39:24
+Last updated: 2024-04-08 12:39:58
-Random Quote: Demons made of snow and ice and cold.
-The ancient enemy.
-The only enemy that matters.  -  Stannis Baratheon
+Random Quote: The good thing about relationships is that you finally forget how they started. - Tokyo